cs3org/cs3apis/README.md

 CS3APIS that support the gRPC protocol.
 You can also use these definitions with open source tools to generate client libraries, documentation, and other artifacts.

-CS3 APIs follows Google and Uber API design guidelines, specially on error handling and naming convention.
-You can read more about these guidelines at https://cloud.google.com/apis/design/ and https://github.com/uber/prototool/blob/dev/style/README.md.

-This repository structure is very similar to https://github.com/googleapis/googleapis.

 CS3 APIs use [Protocol Buffers](https://github.com/google/protobuf)
 version 3 (proto3) as their Interface Definition Language (IDL) to